 Did I mention that you can make the most awesome slime bubbles with it?
 (And the best slime sounds for that matter!).
-Look at that photo below of the bubble my daughter was about to pop.
+Look at that photo above of the bubble my daughter was about to pop.
 So fun!

 Fluffy slime is SO FUN and it’s really simple to make!
 This fluffy slime recipe uses simple ingredients (without borax!) to make the coolest, fluffiest slime ever.
 This is such a great slime recipe and a super fun activity for kids.
 It’s also a pretty cool science experiment.
 This is such an awesome, easy activity that’s fun for the whole family.

 This post was originally published on March 4, 2020.